Hiking Dundas Peak: Including Tews, Webster’s Falls & More [2023]

 Dundas Peak has changed a lot over the years, not just in regards to the trail but also the entire experience surrounding it.
 I’ve even had a few eye-opening experiences myself.
 While this is a beautiful area that should be visited at least once, it’s certainly not as zen and enjoyable as it was in previous years.
 I’ll discuss more later in this post.

-Tews Falls is the smaller of the falls but more elegant than her counterpart.
-This ribbon waterfall is 41 metres tall and just 9 metres wide.
+The most common way to access the Dundas Peak hike is from the parking lot as you follow the Tews Falls Side Trail.
+After just a few minutes, you’ll come upon two lookout areas where you can admire Tew’s Falls, one of the best Hamilton waterfalls.
+This ribbon waterfall stands 41 metres tall and just 9 metres wide.
 Watch as the water from Logie’s Creek tumbles over the escarpment into the valley below.
 She’s easily accessible as there’s a great lookout platform to admire her from.
 Officially there is no access to the base of Tew Falls, however one could theoretically clamour upstream, though I wouldn’t recommend it.
-When visiting the area, I suggest starting here and then making your way to Websters Falls.
-Otherwise she’ll be dwarfed and you won’t fully appreciate her beauty!

 Dundas Peak Experience

 As with any lookout spot, inherent risks come with it.
 Dundas Peak offers glorious views from atop the escarpment and while many folks visited without any issues, there have been accidents in the past.
+While Google may say otherwise, The Spencer Gorge Conservation Area is open from sunrise to sunset.
+There is very little lighting in the area so unless it’s a full moon, visibility dissipates quickly in the dark.
+Be safe and hike during daylight hours only!

 During my visits to the Dundas Peak, I’ve been able to carefully walk up to the edge and admire the views unobstructed.
 I have fond memories of sitting and enjoying the sunset as it dipped behind the horizon at a cozy spot close to the edge with a number of other folks.
 It was really peaceful, all of us from different walks of life just enjoying a moment in time gifted to us by Mother Nature.